ektrah/nsec/index.md

     $ dotnet add package NSec.Cryptography --version 20.11.0-preview1

-NSec works with .NET 5.0 as well as .NET Core 3.1 and 2.1 on Windows, Linux and macOS.
+NSec works with .NET 5.0 and .NET Core 3.1 on Windows, Linux and macOS.

 See [[Installation]] for more information.